It’s the first day of a new semester at Bond University, and I’m excited!

-When I find myself overwhelmed at every start of the term, I have to remind myself of what I’ve achieved since I started uni to keep me motivated.
+When I find myself overwhelmed at every start of the term, I remind myself of what I’ve achieved since I started uni to keep me motivated.

-It had been an honour to be President of our Pacific Islanders’ Student Association and a joy to have our club nominated as one of the ‘Best Cultural Clubs’ at Bond.
+- Was honoured to be President of our Pacific Islanders’ Student Association, leading our club to be nominated as one of the ‘Best Cultural Clubs’ at Bond.

-The pleasure of meeting amazing life-long friends and colleagues along the way has been the most rewarding part of my academic journey.
+- Had the pleasure of meeting amazing life-long friends and colleagues along the way.

 The many struggles of being a mature-aged student become worthwhile when I step back and look at all I’ve accomplished so far.
-Even though I’ve sometimes buckled under the pressure of it all, I know my mental strength keeps me going and growing.
+Even though I’ve sometimes buckled under the pressure of it all, my mental strength has kept me going and growing.